Microsoft Store Terms of Sale

-For complete details on refunds for digital game offers, Xbox apps (excluding movies and tv apps), digital gaming bundle offers, and digital durable and consumable gaming offers, such as games season passes, virtual currency, and microtransactions, whether made available through the Xbox console device or on your PC (collectively “Digital Game Products”), see our Digital Game Purchase Refund Terms page Request an Xbox refund.
+Request a Refund on Digital Games.
+For information on how to request a refund for digital games, Xbox apps (excluding movies and tv apps), digital gaming bundle offers, and digital durable and consumable games, such as games season passes, virtual currency, and microtransactions, whether made available through the Xbox console device or on your PC (collectively “Digital Game Products”), see our Request a Refund page.

-If we owe you a payment, then you agree to timely and accurately provide us with any information we need to get that payment to you.
+If we owe you a payment, you will timely and accurately provide us with any information we need to get that payment to you.
 You are responsible for any taxes and charges you may incur as a result of this payment to you.
 To the extent permitted by applicable law, you must also comply with any other conditions we place on your right to any payment.
 If you receive a payment in error, we may reverse or require return of the payment.
-You agree to cooperate with us in our efforts to do this.
+You will cooperate with us in our efforts to do this.
 We may also reduce a payment to you without notice to adjust for any previous overpayment.

-Please visit our Sales and Support page Microsoft Store support for more information about customer service options.
+Please visit our Microsoft Store Support page for more information about customer service options: Contact Microsoft Store Support.

 You acknowledge that you are authorized to place an order and to perform any other legal acts required of you under these Terms of Sale.
 Age limits may apply to your use of the Store, including purchases.

-Microsoft attempts to display product colors and images accurately but we cannot guarantee that the color you see on your device screen or monitor will exactly match the product’s color.
+Microsoft attempts to display product colors and images accurately but we cannot guarantee that the color you see on your device screen or monitor will exactly match a Product’s color.

 We work hard to publish information accurately, update the Store regularly, and correct errors when discovered.
 However, any of the content in the Store may be incorrect or out of date at any given time.
 We reserve the right to make changes to the Store at any time, including to product prices, specifications, offers and availability.